ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-30/python-mro.md

 "B2"
 ```

 We can see from this that `B2` is checked first before `A` in this case.
-This thankfully is a deterministic situation that is governed by Python's method resolution order.
+Dealing with multiple classes on the same level of the inheritance graph is a deterministic situation governed by Python's method resolution order.
+(The rule of thumb states that left-to-right is the order of classes)

 ```python
 >>> C.__mro__
 (<class '__main__.C'>, <class '__main__.B1'>, <class '__main__.B2'>, <class '__main__.A'>, <class 'object'>)
 ```

-Note that this does not contain any duplicate entries, this is actually guaranteed by the algorithm used.
+Note that this does not contain any duplicate entries, which is guaranteed by the algorithm used.

 ## The role of super